bjpop/gurita/docsrc/head.rst

     4.6,3.1,1.5,0.2,setosa
     5.0,3.6,1.4,0.2,setosa

+Note that there are 5 data rows in the above result *plus* one header row.

-Note that ``head`` returns a data set as its output, so it can be combined with other commands in a chain using the ``+`` operator.
+The ``head`` command returns a data set as its output, so it can be combined with other commands in a chain using the ``+`` operator.

 For example the following command uses ``head`` to select the first 5 rows from the input data *and then* uses ``tail`` to select the last 3 rows from the first 5.
-The net result is that rows 3,4,5 of the original data are returned.
+The net result is that rows 3,4,5 (counting from 1) of the original data are returned.

 .. code-block:: text